canvasxyz/canvas-docs/docs/intro.md

 [CRDTs](https://crdt.tech/) and [client-side
 prediction](https://en.wikipedia.org/wiki/Client-side_prediction).

-Rather than only supporting messaging like most p2p broadcast protocols (like libp2p), Canvas also synchronizes the history of applications, so if you clone an application from Github, its data will sync along with it.
+Unlike P2P broadcast protocols (like libp2p), Canvas also synchronizes the history of applications, so if you clone an application from Github, its data will sync along with it.

 ## Using Canvas